FSipiano/newbieDictionary/README.md

 ### Technical debt -
 Extra development work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution.
 If you keep implementing short term solutions, you'll soon be paying a lot of interest (Time, money) when adding new features because the codebase will be a mess.

+### Technical Writing -
+The practice of writing technical reference/educational material.
+This includes [Documentation](#documentation--).

 ### Template (code) -
 Template is code you use to build new code from.
 It is a model or pattern you use as a starting point that you modify for a specific use-case.